SwampPear/djinn/prompts/basic_context.md

 You should also adhere to the guidelines provided here on which commands are acceptable or not.

+# Root Directory
+ALL PATHS should be a full path using the following root directory:

+ROOT DIRECTORY = <root_dir>

 # Commands
 Please use any unix command or general terminal commands but adhere to using the provided custom commands whenever possible.